Kol Nidre: Jewish rebuttals

 As pointed out above, many rabbis state that the vows referred to are applicable only to the individual, and not interpersonally.
 Moreover, the Biblical verse quoted at the end clearly refers to vows that were unintentionally unkept, not premeditatedly broken.
 It refers only to vows between the person making them and God, such as "I swear that if I pass this test, I'll pray every day for the next 6 months!" or simply "I swear that I will stop smoking this year!"

 Because this declaration has often been held up by anti-Semites as proof that Jews are untrustworthy, the Reform movement removed it from the liturgy - temporarily, but there was enough popular demand for its restoration.
-In fact, the reverse is true: Jews cherish this ritual because they take vows so seriously that they consider themselves bound even if they make the vows under duress or in times of stress when not thinking straight.
 This ritual gave comfort to those who were forcibly converted to Christianity, yet felt unable to break their vow to follow Christianity.
 In recognition of that history, the Reform movement restored this recitation to its liturgy.